mcnole25/mcnole25.github.io/README.md

 [Clothing Suggester](https://mcnole25.github.io/clothing-suggester.html)

-What should I wear?
-Find out what clothes you should wear in the cold or heat.
+Find out what clothes you should wear in the cold/heat.